ipfs/specs/src/unixfs.md

 - `decode(PBNode.Data).Type` MUST be `HAMTShard` (value `5`)
 - `decode(PBNode.Data).hashType` indicates the [multihash] function to use to digest the path components for sharding.
-Currently, all HAMT implementations use `murmur3-x64-64` (`0x22`), and this value MUST be consistent across all shards within the same HAMT structure
+Currently, all HAMT implementations use `murmur3-x64-64` (`0x22`), and this value MUST be consistent across all shards within the same HAMT structure.
+  The `murmur3-x64-64` digest is the first 64 bits of `murmur3-x64-128`, serialized as 8 big-endian bytes
 - `decode(PBNode.Data).fanout` is REQUIRED for HAMTShard nodes (though marked optional in the protobuf schema).
 The value MUST be a power of two, a multiple of 8 (for byte-aligned bitfields), and at most 1024.

   This determines the number of possible bucket indices (permutations) at each level of the trie.
   For example, fanout=256 provides 256 possible buckets (0x00 to 0xFF), requiring 8 bits from the hash.
-  The hex prefix length is `log2(fanout)/4` characters (since each hex character represents 4 bits).
+  The hex prefix length is the number of hex digits in `fanout-1` (2 for fanout=256, 3 for fanout=1024).
   The same fanout value is used throughout all levels of a single HAMT structure

   :::note